mohammad25bce10538/Digital-Literacy-Project/README.md

 Task 5 – Cybercrime Awareness

 This task was about understanding fraud with the Digital Literacy project.
-I did a small case study on UPI/payment fraud for the Digital Literacy project.
+I did a small case study on Ransomware for the Digital Literacy project.
 I also made a checklist on how to stay safe with the Digital Literacy project.

 Module Summaries